Did your hectic routine leave you feeling tired, yet you still can’t sleep? Do you want to understand why this is happening?

-Last but not least, maybe you are napping for a comparatively longer time during the day or evening.
+Last but not least, you may nap comparatively longer during the day or evening.

-Although taking a 20 to 40 minutes nap in the afternoon boosts the energy level, a longer nap delays sleep, leading to a frustrating night.
+Although taking a 20 to 40-minute nap in the afternoon boosts energy, a longer nap delays sleep, leading to a frustrating night.

-Feeling tired but can’t sleep has a far more negative impact on our body than we think.
+The circadian rhythm, which is essentially your body’s internal clock, regulates numerous physiological processes, including the sleep-wake cycle.
+When you’re feeling tired but can’t fall asleep, it has a far more negative impact on your body than you think.
 A few consequences and effects are:

 - Bipolar disease